Nick Davies expelled from IAAF post for concealing payment

 Nick Davies, who was IAAF deputy general secretary under Coe, was banned on 10 June over allegations he was one of three officials who took money to delay naming Russian drug cheats.

-He was expelled with immediate effect but the IAAF said Davies was free to seek employment elsewhere in the sport and in IAAF-organised competitions.
+He was expelled on Tuesday but the IAAF said Davies was free to seek employment elsewhere in the sport and in IAAF-organised competitions.

 In doing so, an IAAF ethics board stated that "it is no part of our decision that Mr Davies acted in any way corruptly".